0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 On the Connect blade, on the Windows tab, copy the PowerShell script that creates a Z drive mapping to the file share.

   >**Note**: Record this script.
-You will need this in a later in this lab in order to map the file share from the Azure virtual machine on the Private subnet.
+You will need this later in this lab in order to map the file share from the Azure virtual machine on the Private subnet.

 Navigate back to the storage account blade, then in the Security + networking section, click Networking.